alexwlchan/alexwlchan.net/src/_drafts/hard-problems-in-social-media-archiving.md

 ---
 layout: post
 title: Hard problems in social media archiving
 summary: Preserving social media is easier said than done.
-What makes it so diffcult for institutions to back up the Internet?
+What makes it so difficult for institutions to back up the Internet?
 tags:
   - digital preservation
   - social media